ora0600/confluent-operator2GKE/usecases/README_SelfHealing.md

 kafka-1                       1/1     Running   0          53s
 kafka-2                       1/1     Running   0          56m
 ```
-After  killing we will check the partitions on brokers again
+After  killing we will check the partitions on brokers again.
+You could also use the [control-center](http://controlcenter:9021/).
+The cluster will become into under-replication state, because one broker is missing.
+But broker will come up immmediatly after a while.
+No ADB need to execute.
+## Check on Terminal:
+The terminal said: No, Broker 1 is missing for topic example.
+But control center said, no everything is fine.
+So, test, you will see that after a while everything is fine, and also ADB said everything in Balance.
 ```bash
 kubectl -n operator exec -it kafka-0 bash
 # describe topic